LGBT+ NETWORK FOR CHANGE

 • Darren in London won 3 extra tickets

-• Sean in Salford won 3 extra tickets
+• Simon in Frome won 3 extra tickets

 How the lottery works